oracle-quickstart/oci-openshift/docs/STORAGE.md

 # Cloud Storage for OpenShift Clusters on OCI

-Your containers and virtual machines in OpenShift require an seamless, optimized, and performant persistent storage solution.
+Your containers and virtual machines in OpenShift require a seamless, optimized, and performant persistent storage solution.
 To this end, we provide our **OCI Container Storage Interface (CSI) driver**.
 The OCI CSI driver can dynamically provision cloud storage and make it available to applications running in your cluster.

-In collaboration with the Oracle Kubernetes Engine (OKE) team who own and maintain the open source [oci-cloud-controller-manager](https://github.com/oracle/oci-cloud-controller-manager) repository (which includes the OCI CSI driver), we have adapted the drivers for OpenShift on OCI, and we are continuing to add new features and enhancements for both teams.
+In collaboration with the Oracle Kubernetes Engine (OKE) team who own and maintain the open source [oci-cloud-controller-manager](https://github.com/oracle/oci-cloud-controller-manager) repository (which includes the OCI CSI driver), we have adapted the drivers for OpenShift on OCI and we are continuing to add new features and enhancements for both teams.

 The default storage option is the [OCI Block Volume Service](https://docs.oracle.com/en-us/iaas/Content/Block/Concepts/overview.htm), but the driver is also compatible with [OCI File Storage](https://docs.oracle.com/en-us/iaas/Content/File/Concepts/filestorageoverview.htm) (FSS).